1AKN/Akshay-kumar-Nayee/README.md

 ## 🌱 I’m Currently Learning
 I'm currently diving deeper into Python , React, AWS.
 I believe in continuous learning and improvement.

-## 💞️ Looking to Collaborate
-I’m looking to collaborate on projects related to Backend Development and Full stack development.
-I'm excited to join forces with like-minded individuals and contribute to meaningful projects.

 ## 📫 How to Reach Me
 Feel free to connect with me:
 - Email: akshaykumarnayee001@gmail.com